Section 2109. Natural Subgrade

-1. Construct the subgrade to have uniform stability for a width at least equal to that of the proposed pavement or base, plus 2 feet (1 m) on each side.
+1. Construct the subgrade to have uniform stability for a width at least equal to that of the proposed pavement or base, plus 3 feet on each side.
 Bring to an elevation such that after being rolled the surface is at the required elevation.
 Before preparing the subgrade, construct the roadbed to the full width and at least to the elevation of the finished subgrade.

 3. Fill depressions that develop during rolling with suitable material meeting the requirements of subgrade treatment as specified in the contract documents.
 Continue rolling until the subgrade is uniformly firm, properly shaped, and true to grade and cross section.
 Maintain the subgrade as constructed until the pavement is placed.
 Remove material, other than sand, which will not compact readily under the roller and replace with material which will compact readily.
 Roll that portion of the subgrade again.
 Use a roller that meets the requirements of Article 2001.05, B, except for work involving widening of such a width as to make use of a conventional roller impractical.
 Where a conventional roller is impractical, use a trench type roller meeting the requirements of Article 2001.05, E.

 4. Extend rolling of the subgrade for at least 12 inches outside each edge of the proposed pavement.
 Do not leave piles or ridges of earth or material on the shoulders that would seriously interfere with the operations of finishing pavement.

 5. During the process of constructing subgrade, maintain the soil in a condition sufficiently moist to facilitate compaction and produce a firm, compact surface.
 Sprinkle or wet the finished subgrade as necessary to ensure a reasonable moisture content at the time pavement or base is placed upon it.